Step 5.4. Create and set up your store accounts in social networks: Pinterest

 Step 1.
 Create a business profile on Pinterest

-Add Pinterest extension to your browser – just select ‘Get It Now’.
-You can miss this step, of course, but this extension is really useful for collecting ideas for your store promotion on the web.
+You can add a Pinterest extension to your browser.
+It gives you an opportunity to save pins from different sites.
+It can be very handy, this extension is really useful for collecting ideas for your store promotion on the web.
+Click ‘Get it now’ or ‘Skip’.

 Step 2.
 Edit your store profile and make it look perfect

 To learn more about your store, potential customers usually look through your store profile.
-So, fill out the ‘About you’ field for them and mention your store benefits.
+So, fill out the ‘About your profile’ field for them and mention your store benefits.

 Step 3.
 Create your first board and make some pins.

 Posts on Pinterest (pins) are divided into groups by themes.
 It makes it easier to navigate through the ocean of pins and pick ideas for yourself.
-To create such a group or so-called ‘board’, press ‘Create Board’ button.
+To create such a group or so-called ‘board’, press the ‘Create board’ button.

 Assign a name to the board and click ‘Create’.

 In our Pinterest account, we name boards after our store categories.
-For example, our demo dropshipping store has such a category as ‘Cute Stationery’, so we’ll create such a board in our Pinterest account and fill it with pins featuring stationery we sell.
-Such method of organizing pins and boards is pretty effective as your profile visitor can see all your products from one category a once.
+For example, our demo dropshipping store has such a category as ‘Kids’ Teepees’, so we’ll create such a board in our Pinterest account and fill it with pins featuring teepees we sell.
+Such a method of organizing pins and boards is pretty effective as your profile visitor can see all your products from one category at once.

 Let’s flood your boards with pins!
 For that, go to the chosen board and choose a product photo you want to place here.